microsoft/fluentui-react-native/packages/experimental/Divider/SPEC.md

   minWidth?: string | number;
   maxWidth?: string | number;
   /**
-   * For min-height, there are different default values:
+   * For minHeight, there are different default values:
    * @default 0 for horizontal dividers
    * @default 20 for vertical dividers without children
    * @default 84 for vertical divicers with children